 The aim of this program is to prepare RNs or ENs working in district nursing services within the RWV Loddon Mallee region to take on the role of Wound Resource Education Nurses (WRENs).

-Registration is by invitataion only.
-If you are interested in this program, please discuss with your manager.
+Registration was by invitataion only.
+If you are interested in future programs, please discuss with your manager.

 Expressions of interest were sent to managers in December 2021.